powerjasper/Diablo3-model-exporter/README.md

 When you run it without command line arguments it will try to run the program with my personal parameters which I use for lazy testing.
 There is a very slim chance that would work for your pc.

 ### This is a very early build of the app and has only been tested on a few models.
-If any bugs occur ,and they will occur, take note of the model you tried out and send the info to me.
+If any bugs occur, and they will occur, take note of the model you tried out and send the info to me.
 This can best be done through issues.